 For the past several years, a viral email that has been circulating making erroneous claims about leadership compensation and the accountability of many non-profit organizations, including United Way Worldwide.
-In the interest of transparency, we have answered some frequently asked questions as they pertain to the United Way of Crow Wing and Southern Cass Counties.
+In the interest of transparency, we have answered some frequently asked questions as they pertain to the United Way of Crow Wing and Cass Counties.
 If you have any further questions, please contact our office.

 How are funds distributed to local partnering agencies?